 - Plumbing back-ups

-- Gurgling-type sounds eminating from pipes and drains
+- Gurgling-type sounds emanating from pipes and drains

-- A skanky odor outside of your home near your leach field
+- A bad odor outside of your home near your leach field

 Following the preceding tips should insure that your septic system operates as it was intended.